healthykitchen101/healthykitchen101.com/water-filters/reviews/best/brita-vs-pur.md

 Two PUR faucet-mounts were tested by us, the PUR PLUS PFM350V and the PUR FM2500V.
 While both have their respective pros and cons (and fortunately, none of them failed any part of our quality checks), the PUR FM2500V stood out best for making it to our top listing.

-PUR FM2500V Faucet Water Filter
+5\.
+Best PUR Faucet Filter: PUR FM2500V Faucet Water Filter

 *   Excellent chlorine filtering ability
 *   Easy installation and servicing with "one-click" system